TheRoboticsClub/colab-gsoc2020-Yijia_Wu/docs/_posts/2020-07-02-draft_of_document_of_first_exercise.md

 ![GUI](https://raw.githubusercontent.com/TheRoboticsClub/colab-gsoc2020-Yijia_Wu/master/docs/img/newGUI.png){: .mx-auto.d-block :}

 ## How should I solve the exercise
 To solve the exercise, you must edit the MyAlgorithm.py file and insert control logic in myalgorithm() function.
-The path of this file is "rqt_kinematics/src/rqt_kinematics/interfaces/MyAlgorithm.py".
+The path of this file is "src/rqt_kinematics/src/rqt_kinematics/interfaces/MyAlgorithm.py" inside the catkin_ws folder.
 ```python
 def myalgorithm(self, event):
 	############## Insert your code here ###############